ruggeri/tech-notes/randos/mining-massive-datasets.md

     * But just as you can do EM alternating between adjusting two sides, maybe you can do the same by cycling through three variables.

+## Ch10: Mining Social-Network Graphs

+* Social graphs don't have a good definition of distance.
+What's the distance between two nodes if there is no connection between them?
+    * That actually seems natural: the length of the shortest path between them...
+    * Seems like that defines a true distance metric...
+    * However, maybe we should consider people "closer" if they are both part of a highly connected subnetwork.
+    * The book makes a lot of hay about how having all edges represent the same distance is unworkable.
+        * For instance, any two clusters that are adjacent appear to be at the same distance from each other.
+        * But that doesn't seem fair!
+You could talk about the average distance between members of one cluster and the second!
+* *Betweenness* is how many shortest paths run through an edge.
+The idea is that, if an edge is inside a cluster, there should be many ways to get between nodes in the cluster, meaning the betweenness should be low.
+    * To calculate, do a BFS from a starting node X. Edges between "levels" are part of the shortest path from X to a node.
+Edges inside a level are not part of a shortest path from X.
+    * View the BFS as a polytree: we're organizing nodes in levels, but a vertex can have multiple parents if it has multiple edges from previous level.
+    * Let's label nodes with the number of shortest paths they have from X. Start with 1 at the root.
+Let each node be labeled with the sum of its parents' labels.
+This is the number of shortest paths from X.
+    * Now, to give credit to edges, start by giving leaves a credit of one.
+Split this credit amongst the edges into the leaf equally.
+Then move up a level, giving the next node a credit of one plus the sum of the credits on the outgoing edges.
+Continue bubbling.
+Finito!
+    * Repeat with each vertex as the root!
+    * That sounds bullshit.
+We ought be able to do this faster.
+I believe this approach is `O(VE)`, which sucks.
+* Affiliation Model:
+    * Every vertex is part of some groups.
+Has a certain prob of being in a group.
+    * If two vertexs are in the same group, they have a probability `P_g` of sharing an edge.
+If they are in multiple groups, probability of an edge is `1-\Prod 1-P_{g_i}`.
+And if not in any shared groups: a base probability.
+    * Prolly should just make all people in the same group with low connectivity for consistency...